flyingmachine/brave-clojure-web/content/java.md

 journey is necessary because Clojure is hosted on the Java Virtual Machine (JVM), granting it two fundamental characteristics.
 First, a Clojure application is a Java application when you're compiling and running it.
-Second, you need to use Java objects to get a lot of stuff done, like reading files and working with dates.
-In this way, Clojure is a bit like a utopian community plunked down in the middle non-utopian country.
+Second, you need to use Java objects for core functionality like reading files and working with dates.
+In this way, Clojure is a bit like a utopian community plunked down in the middle of a non-utopian country.
 It's preferable to interact with other utopians, but every once in a while you need to talk to the locals in order to get things done.

 If this chapter were a guide book for the Land of Java, it'd be somewhere between a phrasebook ("Where is the bathroom?") and a